Taiwan Energy Information

 Total Energy Consumption

-The country's total consumption per capita reached 4.6 toe in 2019, which is 60% higher than the European average (2.9 toe in 2019).
-Electricity consumption per capita is around 10 600 kWh.
+The country's total consumption per capita reached 4.5 toe in 2020, which is three times higher than the Asian average (1.4 toe in 2019).
+Electricity consumption per capita is also 3 times higher than the regional average, at around 10 750 kWh (2020).
+However, the total energy intensity has been decreasing rapidly and regularly since 2010 (-2.3%/year).

 Interactive Chart Taiwan Total Energy Consumption